Proton Dynamics Scenarios in the Integrable Optics Test Accelerator (IOTA) at Fermilab: Introduction

-While the low-energy proton beam provides a valuable platform for isolating the dynamics of intense space-charge from coherent instabilities, it is vulnerable to significant emittance growth and loss mechanisms. \textcorrection{Single Coulomb scattering of protons by residual gas nuclei limits the beam lifetime through large-angle elastic scattering events, whereas multiple inelastic scattering with atomic electrons causes emittance growth.} A 2.5~MeV proton beam with an rms emittance of 4~\textmu m, circulating in IOTA with a nominal beta function of 4~m (maximum 10~m) and a chamber diameter of 50~mm, experiences emittance growth and beam loss on time scales of 70~seconds and 16~minutes, respectively, due to residual gas scattering at an effective residual gas density of $7.0\times 10^8$~cm\textsuperscript{-3}, as measured in atomic hydrogen equivalent using the dynamics of single electrons\cite{Romanov2021} in IOTA.
-Additionally, \textcorrection{intra-beam scattering} (IBS) results in faster emittance growth, with a time scale of a few seconds at the phase-space densities required for studies involving intense space-charge.
+While the low-energy proton beam \textcorrection{will provide} a valuable platform for isolating the dynamics of intense space-charge from coherent instabilities, it \textcorrection{will be} vulnerable to significant emittance growth and loss mechanisms. \textcorrection{Estimates of single Coulomb scattering of protons by residual gas nuclei suggest that beam lifetime will be limited through large-angle scattering events, whereas multiple inelastic scattering with atomic electrons will cause emittance growth.} A 2.5~MeV proton beam with an rms emittance of 4~\textmu m, circulating in IOTA with a nominal beta function of 4~m (maximum 10~m) and a chamber diameter of 50~mm, \textcorrection{will experience} emittance growth and beam loss on time scales of 70~seconds and 16~minutes, respectively, due to residual gas scattering at an effective residual gas density of $7.0\times 10^8$~cm\textsuperscript{-3}, as measured in atomic hydrogen equivalent using the dynamics of single electrons \cite{Romanov2021} in IOTA.
+Additionally, intra-beam scattering (IBS) \textcorrection{will result} in faster emittance growth, with a time scale of a few seconds at the phase-space densities required for studies involving intense space-charge.
 Therefore, sustaining the beam in IOTA will require compensating for heating mechanisms through cooling.
-In this report, we explore the expected range of emittance growth rates of the proton beam through various mechanisms, which will guide the commissioning of protons in the IOTA ring, procedures for planned experiments, and the design of the electron cooler\cite{Budker1967} as part of the broader electron-lens research program.\\
+In this report, we explore the expected range of emittance growth rates of the proton beam through various mechanisms, which will guide the commissioning of protons in the IOTA ring, procedures for planned experiments, and the design of the electron cooler \cite{Budker1967} as part of the broader electron-lens research program.\\

 In the next section, we describe the full range of parameters for the beam generated by the IOTA proton injector.
 Following that, we discuss two linear optics configurations and derive the ranges of ring acceptance, longitudinal dynamics parameters, and beam intensity.
 Next, we calculate the range of emittance growth and beam loss caused by elastic scattering processes and space-charge effects.
 Finally, we discuss the implications of our calculations for conducting experiments with 2.5~MeV protons.\\